Police shoot man dead in London after stabbing described as terrorism

 “We tried to leave to get away and I saw a man in a hoodie with a gun, which I now know was a plain clothes officer,” he said.
 “And another officer shouted at us to get back inside because there was a bomb threat.”

-One security source said the attack was being treated as terrorism as the man was thought to have been wearing a fake explosive device.

-A Sky News correspondent said he understood that the man was “under active police surveillance”.
+Sky News said it understood that the man shot dead was “under active police surveillance” and had been released from prison in January.

-“My thoughts are with the injured victims and their loved ones following today’s horrific attack in Streatham,” Prime Minister Boris Johnson said in a statement.
-“An investigation is taking place at pace to establish the full facts of what happened.”
+“An investigation is taking place at pace to establish the full facts of what happened,” Prime Minister Boris Johnson said in a statement.
+He said his government would announce plans on Monday for making changes to the system for handling people convicted of terrorism offences.

 Sky quoted Gulled Bulhan, a 19-year-old student from Streatham, as saying he witnessed the shooting.